Deformation-obstruction theory for diagrams of algebras and applications to geometry: Abstract

 \section{Abstract}

-Let $X$ be a smooth complex algebraic variety and let $\Coh (X)$ denote its Abelian category of coherent sheaves.
+Let $X$ be an algebraic variety over an algebraically closed field of characteristic $0$ and let $\Coh (X)$ denote its Abelian category of coherent sheaves.
 By the work of W.~Lowen and M.~Van den Bergh, it is known that the deformation theory of $\Coh (X)$ as an Abelian category can be seen to be controlled by the Gerstenhaber--Schack complex associated to the restriction of the structure sheaf $\mathcal O_X \vert_{\mathfrak U}$ to a cover of affine open sets.
-We construct an explicit $L_\infty$ algebra structure on the Gerstenhaber--Schack complex controlling the higher deformation theory of $\mathcal O_X \vert_{\mathfrak U}$ in case $X$ can be covered by two acyclic open sets, giving an explicit defor\-mation--ob\-struc\-tion calculus for such deformations.
-Deformations of complex structures and deformation quantizations of $X$ are recovered as degenerate cases, as is shown by means of concrete examples.
+We construct an explicit L$_\infty$ algebra structure on the Gerstenhaber--Schack complex controlling the higher deformation theory of $\mathcal O_X \vert_{\mathfrak U}$ or $\Coh (X)$ in case $X$ can be covered by two acyclic open sets, giving an explicit defor\-mation--ob\-struc\-tion calculus for such deformations.
+For smooth $X$, such deformations recover the deformation of complex structures and deformation quantizations of $X$ as degenerate cases, as we show by means of concrete examples.